frenda717/CKAD/Udemy Mock Exams/Udemy-Mock04.md

-06.  (helm) On the cluster1, the team has installed multiple helm charts on a different namespace.
+06.  (helm uninstall) On the cluster1, the team has installed multiple helm charts on a different namespace.
 By mistake, those deployed resources include one of the vulnerable images called kodekloud/click-counter:latest.
 Find out the release name and uninstall it.

     For this question, please set the context to cluster1 by running: kubectl config use-context cluster1